Monkestation/monke-wiki/jobs/non-human/silicon-policy.md

 - Opening doors under orders are generally not harmful unless the opening of said door will cause harm.
 - Dangerous areas can be considered a Law 1 threat if the one acessing isn't part of that department.
 - Opening doors for supposed antagonists (as far as the Silicon is concerned) doing theft objectives is not harm.
+- If the AI has witnessed previous harm

 # Non-traditional Silicons